Kong/docs.konghq.com/src/kubernetes-ingress-controller/references/feature-gates.md

 - The **since** and **until** rows in the table refer to [KIC Releases][releases].
 - For `GA` features the documentation exists in the main [Kong documentation][kong-docs], see the [API reference][specs] and [guides][kic-guides].
-- Most features will be planned using [Kubernetes Enhancement Proposals (KEP)][k8s-keps]: If you're interested in developing features familiarize yourself with our [KEPs][kic-keps].
+- Most features will be planned using [Kubernetes Enhancement Proposals (KEP)][k8s-keps].
+If you're interested in developing features, familiarize yourself with our [KEPs][kic-keps].
 - Features that are currently in alpha or beta states may become deprecated at any time.
-Deprecated features will be removed during the next minor release.
+Deprecated features are removed during the next minor release.
-- Until a feature becomes GA there are no guarantees that it's going to continue being available, for more information read the [changelog](https://github.com/Kong/kubernetes-ingress-controller/blob/main/CHANGELOG.md).
+- Until a feature becomes GA, there are no guarantees that it's going to continue being available.
+For more information, see the [changelog](https://github.com/Kong/kubernetes-ingress-controller/blob/main/CHANGELOG.md).

 {:.important}
 >**Important:** To avoid disruption to your services consider not using features until they have reached GA status.

 ### Documentation

-If you're looking for documentation for alpha maturity features you can find feature preview documentation ini the [kubernetes-ingress-controller repository](https://github.com/Kong/kubernetes-ingress-controller/blob/main/FEATURE_PREVIEW_DOCUMENTATION.md)..
+You can find feature preview documentation for alpha maturity features in the [kubernetes-ingress-controller repository](https://github.com/Kong/kubernetes-ingress-controller/blob/main/FEATURE_PREVIEW_DOCUMENTATION.md)..

 Once a feature graduates from alpha to beta maturity the preview docs will be moved to the main [Kong documentation][kong-docs].